Big+Data+event-30.jpg

 What We Do

 Big Data Science is utilized everywhere, from the world of athletics to make play predictions by the opposing team during games, to Pandora Radio to categorize and play new songs the listener is likely to enjoy, to sequencing the Human Genome.
 Data has grown at a rapid rate over the last few years, further escalated as social media and smartphone use has increased exponentially.
 As a consequence, there is now a major shortage of analytic scholars to fulfill this rapidly growing need for data analytic positions.
 According to the U.S. Bureau of Labor Statistics, the national average growth rate for jobs is 5-8% yearly.
 However, a variety of occupations that require big data science are growing at a rate much faster than average, such as statisticians, with a growth rate of 34% per year.
 With the immense growth and utilization of big data in virtually all fields, it is becoming imperative that a wide variety of students become educated about how to visualize, analyze and draw conclusions from analyses of enormous sets of data.
 The DataJam was formed to develop new strategies for engaging high school students in the field of big data and encouraging them to obtain further education to participate fully in a data-driven world!
+The DataJam now offers programming for high school students “The Annual High School DataJam”, community college students “The Biannual Community College DataJam”, and middle school students “Middle School DataJam Days”.

 The DataJam is a nonprofit organization that was formed by software scientists from IBM, Oracle, Teradata, and Iqvia and faculty from the University of Pittsburgh, Carnegie Mellon University and the joint Pitt-CMU Supercomputer Center to work together to develop and run the DataJam to inspire high school youth to enter the field of big data science.
 The central goal was to familiarize youth with the field of big data science and make them more aware of the role of big data in their everyday lives.
 As many companies and businesses rely heavily on big data and are helping shape the future using big data, the underlying concept was to build a pipeline of young people interested in and trained to participate in the big data science of the future.
 The DataJam started running a competition for teams from local high schools in the 2013-2014 school year and it has expanded every year, and now teams from across the country participate.

-The DataJam
+The High School DataJam

-The DataJam is an academic competition for high school students and afterschool programs, like the Boys & Girls Clubs, which focuses on teaching about the use of big data to answer a research question.
-The program is set up in such a way that students usually work in teams of 5-7 students to formulate a research question, find publicly available data sets, analyze their data, make data visualizations, and present their findings to a panel of judges.
+The High School DataJam is an academic competition for high school students and afterschool programs, like the Boys & Girls Clubs, which focuses on teaching about the use of big data to answer a research question.
+The program is set up in such a way that students usually work in teams of 3-8 students to formulate a research question, find publicly available data sets, analyze their data, make data visualizations, and present their findings to a panel of judges.
 Students learn skills pertaining to the scientific method, data analysis, and how to give scientific presentations.
 Schools can have multiple DataJam teams if they choose to.

-The Fall of each academic year is a great time for teams to start forming and thinking about participating in the DataJam.
+The Fall of each academic year is a great time for teams to start forming and thinking about participating in the High School DataJam.
 A good way to get started is to view one of the two introductory videos “Introduction to the DataJam” or “DataJam Mentor Overview to the DataJam” that are available at the top of the DataJam page at pghdataworks.org.
 It is also very helpful for teams to view the video “A Walk Through The DataJam Website” that can be accessed both at the top of the DataJam page or the top of the Home Page.
-If teams or teachers have questions about the logistics of participating in the DataJam, just email datajam@thedatajam.org and ask for a zoom conference and we will meet with you and answer any questions you have.
+If teams or teachers have questions about the logistics of participating in the High School DataJam, just email datajam@thedatajam.org and ask for a zoom conference and we will meet with you and answer any questions you have.

-New teams may want to join the online Slack workspace for the DataJam.
+New teams may want to join the online Slack workspace for the High School DataJam.
 This is a workspace on the web where teams have their own channel and can work on their project collaboratively when they are not all together.
-They can also message their DataJam mentor on the Slack workspace and get assistance when they need it.
+They can also message their High School DataJam mentor on the Slack workspace and get assistance when they need it.
 If your team wants to join the Slack workspace, each team member needs to have their parent fill out and sign a permission slip (found in the DataJam Guide Book that can be downloaded from the DataJam page).
-Email the permission slips to datajam@pghdataworks.org.
+Email the permission slips to datajam@thedatajam.org.

-Participating High Schools & After School Programs
+Participating Middle Schools, High Schools, After School Programs & Community Colleges

 The Board of Directors